Lucy Mangan – Partner

-Let’s say you have a profit of £30,000 before interest and the mortgage interest paid was £20,000, thus under current rules the profit would be £10,000.
-If you are a 40% taxpayer then over the next few years the tax position will be as follows:
+To illustrate the potential impact of this change – Let’s say you have a profit of £30,000 before interest and the mortgage interest paid was £20,000.
+Under the pre 2017 rules the taxable profit would be £10,000.
+For a higher rate (40%) taxpayer the impact of the rules is as follows:

 |Profit before finance||30,000||30,000||30,000||30,000||30,000|